emilienaples/emilienaples.github.io/about.md

 - Product Specifications Development
 - Data Integration
 - Digital Robotics
-- Data Science (Statistical Analytics, Predictive Modeling)
+- Data Science (Statistical Analytics, Predictive Modeling, Computer Vision)
 - Startup Experience (FinTech)

 I have also taken on brief roles in the past as a Data Scientist: